datacamp-content-public/courses-data-engineering-for-data-scientists/slides/chapter_1_de549e4812c9bd9e7bb4c9fce8e9dc4f.md

 `@script`
 Those modular functions we made before can now easily be chained, using the `transform` method of Spark DataFrames.

 We can now also re-use them in entirely different data pipelines.
-Here's another example where we reuse a lot of what we have written before with only two new functions.
+Here's another example where we reuse a lot of what we have written before with only two new functions which we'll explore in the exercices.

 ---